 - Q How does nitroglycerin treat angina?

-- Q What should I know about nitroglycerin before taking it?
+- Q What should I know about nitroglycerin lingual aerosol before using it?